 - Gather information

-- Set the direction •
+- Set the direction

-- Develop the IEP •
+- Develop the IEP

-- Implement the IEP •
+- Implement the IEP

-- Review and update the IEP •
+- Review and update the IEP

-Develop the IEP

-Implement the IEP

-Review and update the IEP

 1.Gather Information

-Review the student's records (including the previous IEP and the IPRC statement of decision) Compute with the student parent school staff and other preferringle
+- Review the student's records (including the previous IEP and the IPRC statement of decision)

-Consult with the student, parent, school staff, and other professionals Observe the student
+- Consult with the student, parent, school staff, and other professionals

+- Observe the student

-Review the student's current work
+- Review the student's current work

-Conduct further assessments, if necessary
+- Conduct further assessments, if necessary

-Consolidate and record information
+- Consolidate and record information

 2. Set the Direction

-Establish a collaborative approach (including the student and parent)

-Establish a collaborative approach (including the student and parent) Establish roles and responsibilities
+- Establish a collaborative approach (including the student and parent) - Establish roles and responsibilities

 3. Develop the IEP

-Identify and record the student's strengths and needs
+- Identify and record the student's strengths and needs

-Identify goals and expectations Determine strategies and resources
+- Identify goals and expectations

+- Determine strategies and resources

-Develop a transition plan
+- Develop a transition plan

-Establish a monitoring cycle
+- Establish a monitoring cycle

 4. implement the IEP

-Share the IEP with the student, parent, school staff and other professionals (providing a copy to the parent and to the student, if 16 or older)

-Put the IEP into practice
+- Share the IEP with the student, parent, school staff and other professionals (providing a copy to the parent and to the student, if 16 or older) - Put the IEP into practice

-Continuously evaluate the student's progress

-Adjust goals, expectations, and strategies as necessary

-5. Review and Update the IEP

-Update the IEP periodically (at least once per reporting period)

-Review and update the IEP at the end of each reporting period and when the student transfers to another school

-Store the IEP in the Ontario Student Record
+- Continuously evaluate the student's progress - Adjust goals, expectations, and strategies as necessary - 5.
+Review and Update the IEP - Update the IEP periodically (at least once per reporting period) - Review and update the IEP at the end of each reporting period and when the student transfers to another school - Store the IEP in the Ontario Student Record